-The reason we need a function like 'pop_learn' might not be immediately obvious, but will be clear when we come to the next worksheet!
-For the time being, you can use this function to train a single agent by simply building a population that has a single agent in it.
-Alternatively, you can use it to look at whether two or more agents may end up speaking similar languages when exposed to utterances picked at random from a set of training data.
+The advantage of this might not be immediately obvious, but will be clear when we come to the next worksheet.
+For the time being, you can choose to use this function to train a single agent by simply building a population that has a single agent in it.
+Alternatively, you can use this to look at whether two or more agents may end up speaking similar languages when exposed to utterances picked at random from a set of training data.